What is QLED TV?

 Should I buy a QLED TV?

 QLED is a simple rebranding of the technology you’ll find in Samsung’s 2016 high-end TVs.
-Although the brand claims to have improved picture quality for 2017, paying particularly close attention to colour accuracy, we’ll have to wait to see how these sets fare in the lab.
+Although the brand claims to have improved picture quality since, paying particularly close attention to colour accuracy.

-Samsung’s new backlighting system throws light in more directions, meaning 2017’s QLED TVs should have wider viewing angles with greater colour consistency when watching off-centre.
+Samsung’s new backlighting system throws light in more directions, meaning newer QLED TVs should have wider viewing angles with greater colour consistency when watching off-centre.
 Although LG’s OLEDs are said to be 25% brighter than 2016’s models, Samsung has also upped the brightness in its QLED TVs.

-Once we have full test results from the Which? lab, we’ll update this page with the latest findings.
+It's clear that the battle at the top-end of the TV market will be fought between OLED and QLED, with manufacturers each trying to outdo the other by fine-tuning of what are two extremely impressive technologies.
+Will one emerge as an overall winner?
+It's too soon to tell - but with prices already dropping on this premium display technology, value could be a deciding factor.

+Take a look through our Best Buy TV reviews to see which is currently coming out on top.